Historical Football Kits

 Background

-Wrexham was formed by the members of the town's cricket club as a way to stay together during the winter months.
-Alongside neighbours Druids FC and Chirk FC, Wrexham were one of the pioneers of the British game.
-In 1876 Wrexham became founder members of the Welsh FA and won the first Welsh FA Cup competition in 1878.
+Alongside neighbours Druids FC and Chirk FC, Wrexham were pioneers of association football in North Wales.
+In 1876 Wrexham, having adopted scarlet and black colours, became founder members of the Welsh FA and won the first Welsh FA Cup competition in 1878.
 Because funds were so short, they did not receive a trophy until the following year.
-In 1883, Wrexham entered the English (now FA) Cup for the first time and were expelled from the competition following crowd disturbances during their game with Oswestry Town.
+In 1883, Wrexham entered the English FA Cup for the first time and were expelled from the competition following crowd disturbances during their game with Oswestry Town.
 The club was disbanded and reformed one month later as Wrexham Olympic, reverting to its original name in 1886.

-Immediately before the Second World War Wrexham adopted the plain red shirts that are now firmly associated with the club; while a common outfit, the Welshmen were usually distinguished from other teams by the red stripes on their shorts.
+Immediately before the Second World War Wrexham adopted the plain red shirts with white collars and cuffs that are now firmly associated with the club.
+The Welshmen were distinguished from other teams by the distinctive red stripes on their shorts.
 During the 1950s the club struggled in the League and were relegated to Division Four in 1960.
-Promotion followed in 1962 but two years later they were down once again and in 1966 the team had to apply for re-election.
+Promotion followed in 1962 but two years later they were down once again and in 1966 wrexham fc crest 1967the team had to apply for re-election.

 The arrival of John Neal as manager in 1970 heralded a new period of success for the club.
 Promotion to Division Three was followed by success in the Welsh Cup which in turn led to entry into the European Cup Winners' Cup in 1972-73, the first of eight European campaigns before the restructuring of Welsh football closed the door.
-In 1974 Wrexham reached the FA Cup quarter-finals and two years later they reached the quarter-finals of the European Cup Winners' Cup.
-Neal's successor, Arfon Griffiths built on these achievements with a team that stormed to the Third Division championship in 1978.
+In 1974 Wrexham reached the FA Cup quarter-finals.

 Sources